-This post is part of a 30-day social experiment I did that focused on becoming more social.
-Also check out the project introduction, update one, update two, my five biggest takeaways, and the wildly popular reddit post.
+This post was part of a 30-day social experiment I did to try and improve my social skills.
+Also check out the project hub page, rules and introduction post, my five biggest takeaways, and the popular reddit post.

 Like a blur, June came and went, and at the end of the month I had chatted with (or attempted to) 118 strangers.

 (Yes, there are one or two on there that probably didn’t meet the criteria of my initial rules; in particular, an instance where I was straight up ignored by someone in Target.
 I thought it was important to include simply because that can and will happen on occasion, and I found it hilarious)

 And in lieu of spending way too many hours in MS Paint, I decided to nix the visual map.
-I think the below data paints a good enough picture.
+I think the numbers below paint a good enough picture.